alexkn/node-red-contrib-dlna/README.md

 # node-red-contrib-dlna

-Node-RED nodes to control DLNA media players.
+Node-RED nodes to control DLNA / UPnP AV media players.

 ## dlna-action

-A node to send commands to a DLNA media renderer:
+A node to send commands to a DLNA / UPnP AV media renderer:

 - play
 - pause